1 million Americans without drinking water

 'There is a public health crisis here'

-On afternoon, I met Wilfredo Santiago while he was collecting water from a spout along Highway 10.
+One afternoon, I met Wilfredo Santiago while he was collecting water from a spout along Highway 10.
 The area smelled something like a pet store, and Santiago told me there likely are dead squirrels, rats and horses in the hills.

 Santiago knows it may be unsafe, but his 9-year-old daughter bathed in the water stream while he filled up a number of plastic bottles with the liquid.
 A line of cars waited to do the same.
 He took the water home to an apartment complex in Utuado, an interior city.
 On the floor in the kitchen, there were 37 jugs of the stuff, bottled in containers meant for Sprite, Pepsi and cranberry juice.
 The family collects water from a gutter to flush the toilet.
 There's no running water here, and bottled water is expensive and hard to come by, he told me.
 The grocery store in town had none.
 Deliveries to the area by government officials come infrequently, he said.